zqzqz/ChatRoomWithToneAnalysis/README.md

 ## How to use
 1. Install nodejs, npm and mongodb
+2. log in bluemix.net and create a waston tone analyzer service
-2. ^npm install waston-developer-cloud
+3. $npm install waston-developer-cloud
+4. set the API key in modules/socket.js and synonym substitution/__main__.py
+5. $pip install bs4
+6. use nltk to install data package(?)
-3. At root directory, `npm isntall`, then `node bin/www`
+7. At root director,`node bin/www`
-4. Server set up at http://127.0.0.1:3000
+8. Server set up at http://127.0.0.1:3000